Neethaane En Ponvasantham: Reception

 Neethaane En Ponvasantham received mixed reviews upon release.
-The Times of India rated it 3.5 out of 5 and called it "an ideal date movie, despite the slow pace and the flaws".
+M Suganth of The Times of India rated it 3.5 out of 5 and called it "an ideal date movie, despite the slow pace and the flaws".
 Vivek Ramz of in.com rated it 3 out of 5 and wrote, "Neethaane En Ponvasantham is not a bad film at all and has its moments, but one expects more from director of Gautham's calibre.
 Overall, it's a one-time watch!"
-OneIndia gave the film 3/5 stars, saying, "Like Vinnaithaandi Varuvaayaa and Vaaranam Aayiram, the film runs in a slow pace and at parts it is boring."
-However, Pavithra Srinivasan of Rediff gave the movie 2.5/5 stars, calling the movie "disappointing...
+Pavithra Srinivasan of Rediff gave the movie 2.5/5 stars, calling the movie "disappointing...
 The second half of the story is full of tears, recriminations and quarrels that make little sense.
 The arguments and debates...fall flat, and you get tired of the back-and-forth."
 IBN Live said the movie "sadly...fails to engage the audience with its clichéd presentation".

-Moviecrow.com gave the film 3/5 and stated, "The story drags and the moments are mostly pedestrian...
-Situations and scenes are sometimes repetitive.
-It is unclear why the director chose to shoot so many important scenes without any cuts and in wide range".
+Baradwaj Rangan summarized that "With Vinnai Thaandi Varuvaaya (which is gamely spoofed here) and now this film, Menon has liberated the love story – as Imtiaz Ali has done in Bollywood – from simply hewing to the trajectory between boy-meets-girl and and-they-lived-happily-ever-after.
+The director is no longer the friendly family physician, ensuring that the heart will go on.
+He is, instead, a pathologist, inspecting this infection called love for symptoms and malign manifestations.
+It’s not for the faint of heart."